istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-vmss-rhel8/README.md

     - **RHSM Pool ID for EAP** - Red Hat Subscription Manager Pool ID (Should have EAP entitlement)

     - **RHSM Pool ID for RHEL OS** - Red Hat Subscription Manager Pool ID (Should have RHEL entitlement).
-This is mandatory hwen selecting  BYOS RHEL OS as License Type.
-This should be left blank when sleecting RHEL OS License Type PAYG.
+This is mandatory when selecting  BYOS RHEL OS as License Type.
+This should be left blank when selecting RHEL OS License Type PAYG.

     - **Storage Replication** - Choose the [Replication Strategy](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy) for your Storage account.